-- the patient eligibility and exclusion criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints and the process for identifying patients; - the willingness or availability (including legality under any future or reinstated COVID-19 policies) of patients to participate in our trials (including due to fears of contracting COVID-19 or other diseases); trials; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new products that may be approved for the indications we are investigating; investigating or other studies enrolling for similar diseases; - the availability of competing commercially available therapies and other competing product candidates' clinical trials; - our ability to obtain and maintain patient informed consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the patient eligibility and exclusion criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints and the process for identifying patients; - the willingness or availability of patients to participate in our trials; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new products that may be approved for the indications we are investigating or other studies enrolling for similar diseases; - the availability of competing commercially available therapies and other competing product candidates' clinical trials; - our ability to obtain and maintain patient informed consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.

-For example, we are initially developing bexotegrast for the treatment of IPF and PSC, each of which is an orphan indication.
+For example, we are initially developing bexotegragt for the treatment of IPF and PSC, each of which is an orphan indication.
 In the United States, IPF is estimated to affect approximately 140,000 patients, while PSC is estimated to affect approximately 30,000 to 45,000 patients.
-As a result, we may encounter difficulties enrolling subjects in our clinical trials of bexotegrast due, in part, to the small size of these patient populations.
-Our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
+As a result, we may encounter difficulties enrolling subjects in our clinical trials of bexotegragt due, in part, to the small size of these patient populations.
+Our clinical trials compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials in such clinical trial site.